Opentrons/Protocols/protocols/0d2950/README.md

 	* Plate Filling

 ## Description
 This protocol preps a sample plate with up to 95 samples (with one control).
-Samples should be placed by column (A1, B1, C1, A2, etc.) from slot 1 up to the number of samples specified.
+Samples in the tube rack should be placed to mirror the 96 well plate: column 1 (from the bottom up) of slots 1, 4, 7, and 10, then column two (from the bottom up of the same slots), up to column 5 of the aforementioned tube racks.
+Then column 1 of slots 2, 5, 8, 11 up to column 3 the tube racks in the aforementioned slots.

 Explanation of complex parameters below:
 * `Number of samples`: Specify the number of samples that will be processed.
 Up to 95 samples can be run, leaving room for a control.